 Hognose snakes don’t seem to “expand” as well as other snakes, possibly because they’re not constrictors and had to adapt to smaller, slower prey.
 Prey items should be the same diameter as the snake’s head, no larger.
 As the snake grows, gradually increase the size of the prey.

-If it is too large, your snake may regurgitate, which is extremely stressful for the snake and can compromise their health.
+If it is too large, your snake may regurgitate, which is extremely stressful for the snake and can be dangerous to their health.
 For this reason, it’s better to offer multiple small meals rather than one big meal.
 Simply wait until the hognose has finished swallowing one prey item, then offer another.
 If the snake is hungry, it will take it.
+However, if your snake starts to gain too much weight, scale back on the number of prey items per feeding.

 Wild Western hognoses eat primarily toads, but stomach contents studies reveal that they also eat frogs, salamanders, snakes, lizards, reptile eggs, birds, mammals, and insects on occasion.
 Birds and mammals, however, are extremely rare. (“Ontogenetic shifts in the diet of plains hog-nosed snakes (Heterodon nasicus) revealed by stable isotope analysis,” by Andrew M. Durso and Stephen J. Mullin)